Water allocation plan

 has been produced.

-The first of three stages of consultation on the revised Water Allocation Plan is underway with various stakeholders notified about the plan’s review and provided with information and a survey to gather opinions about the strengths and weaknesses of the existing plan.
+The first of three stages of consultation on the revised Water Allocation Plan has been completed with various stakeholders notified about the plan’s review and provided with information and a survey to gather opinions about the strengths and weaknesses of the existing plan.

 The initial consultation phase also includes a meeting of Traditional Owners in Port Augusta in November 2017 and meetings with the Board’s two district groups included in the Far North Prescribed Wells Area: the Marla Oodnadatta District and the Marree Innamincka District.

-Specific issues and policy positions will be discussed through a series of discussion papers and focus group meetings in the second stage of consultation in 2018.
-The final phase will be the statutory consultation on the draft plan, prior to draft plan being presented to the Minister for consideration and adoption by July 2019.
+Specific issues and policy positions will be discussed through a series of meetings with licensees and stakeholder groups in the second stage of consultation currently underway.
+The final phase will be the statutory consultation on the draft plan, scheduled for the second half of 2019, prior to draft plan being presented to the Minister for consideration and adoption.

 For information about the review contact Manager Sustainable Water Use, David Leek, at firstname.lastname@example.org